dmakogon/jsmeetup2015/README.md

 This would be a lengthy discussion / blog post.
 For now, let me offer a few things:

- * Several months ago, I did a live broadcast called "Polyglot Persistence: Choosing the right storage mix."
+ * Several months ago, I did a live broadcast called [Polyglot Persistence: Choosing the right storage mix](https://mva.microsoft.com/en-US/training-courses/polyglot-persistence-choosing-the-right-azure-storage-mix-8465).
  This talk, co-presented by Ryan CrawCour (of the DocumentDB team) goes through several database types (key/value, document, relational, graph, colum) and highlights optimum use cases for each.
 And then it brings them all together into a single app.
 Hopefully this helps visualize some of the differences.